chrisdaly3/chiclets/README.md

 ## !!
 As of `Oct.
 8, 2023` I have discovered the NHL has created a new API !!
-- I am unsure what this means for this project as it stands.
-- I am hoping the NHL continues to support their prior API, for which this project has been designed around.
+~~- I am unsure what this means for this project as it stands.~~ ~~- I am hoping the NHL continues to support their prior API, for which this project has been designed around.~~
-- If not, I will plan to rework this project once I have more information and the 2023/2024 season gets underway.
+---> EDIT: it appears the NHL will **NOT** support the old api anymore in the new season.
+- I am tracking these changes closely, many thanks to the folks who are uncovering and documenting the endpoints throughout the community.
+- I hope to get this project in working status by the time the `2023-2024` season begins, as I do not suspect the changes to be that difficult to implement, I just need to know how to call the new API.

 # Chiclets
 - A hockey stats TUI (work in progress)